 That's why we are so happy to announce our reliance on renewable energy today, on a Friday.
 We have been attending the Fridays for Future protests together with our own children, and we are happy to finally being able to do our share as a company.

-Data center switches to green electricity
+Data center switches to renewable electricity

 In our offices we have been using green energy for a long time already.